CoBrALab/RABIES/README.md

   -e BOLD_ONLY, --bold_only BOLD_ONLY
                         preprocessing with only EPI scans. commonspace
                         registration and distortion correction is executed
-                        through registration of the EPIs to a common template atlas. (default: False)
+                        through registration of the EPI-generated template
+                        from ants_dbm to a common template atlas. (default:
+                        False)
   -b BIAS_REG_SCRIPT, --bias_reg_script BIAS_REG_SCRIPT
-                        specify a registration script for iterative bias field correction. 'default' is a rigid registration.
+                        specify a registration script for iterative bias field correction.
+This registration step consists of
-                        (default: Rigid)
-  -r COREG_SCRIPT, --coreg_script COREG_SCRIPT
+                        aligning the volume with the commonspace template to provide a brain mask and optimize the bias field correction. (default: Rigid) -r COREG_SCRIPT, --coreg_script COREG_SCRIPT
                         Specify EPI to anat coregistration script.
 Built-in options include 'Rigid', 'Affine', 'SyN' (non-linear)